 The accounting for depreciation provides a number of challenges for the accounting student.
-These include the different methods available, ensuring calculations are correct and dealing with journal entries in relation to both the expensing of depreciation and the impact upon non-current (or fixed) assets.
+These include the available methods, ensuring calculations are correct, and dealing with journal entries concerning the expensing of depreciation and the impact upon non-current (or fixed) assets.

 Definition of Depreciation

 This is where I see so many accounting textbooks and websites get this wrong.
 Depreciation is NOT a measure to reflect: